GitbookIO/gitbook/docs/plugins/api.md

 #### Context for Blocks and Filters

-Blocks and filters have access to the same context, this context is bind to the template engine execution:
+Blocks and filters have access to the same context, this context is binded to the template engine execution:

 ```js
 {